nostrumbiodiscovery/pele_platform/docs/build_docs/source/faqs/index.rst

 +++++++++

 This error indicates that the software was not able to find the ligand in the PDB file.
 Make sure ``chain`` and ``resname`` flags in your input file have correct values.
-Remember that ligands need to have a unique chain IDs!
+Remember that the ligand needs to have a unique chain ID!

 4. How to add CONECT lines?
 (ConnectionsError)
 ---------------------------------------------